 Benign prostatic hyperplasia is a condition that is caused when the prostate gland enlarges, potentially slowing or blocking the urine stream.
 Other names for benign prostatic hyperplasia include benign prostatic hypertrophy, an enlarged prostate, and BPH.
-We have certain HOME REMEDIES FOR BENIGN PROSTATIC HYPERPLASIA which help ease the symptoms and decrease progression of disease.
+We have certain HOME REMEDIES FOR BENIGN PROSTATIC HYPERPLASIA which help ease the symptoms and decrease the progression of a disease.

 THE PROSTATE GLAND

 The prostate is about the size of a walnut.
 It surrounds the urethra, which carries urine from the bladder.
-As men age, their prostate often enlarge.
+As men age, their prostate often enlarges.
 This puts pressure on their urethra causing symptoms.

 What are the symptoms of BPH?